 “Both beach access were extremely pitiful, having to cross 50-plus feet of seaweed, algae, and rocks before reaching a swimmable depth.
 I know the gulf is not the ocean but this was the worst access I’ve seen…Water HOT and stagnant due to being so shallow and near highway bridge, smelled like sewage, felt like wading through hot murky sewage and we had to wade through the smelly hot water for about 20 min before reaching decent water.
 Also very loud traffic noise from bridge.”

 I’m not sure why they would fault the campground about the shallow and rocky water on the gulf.
 It’s a natural environment, not a beach created by the RV park.
-Also, if the campers had looked on google maps or paid any attention to their directions, they would have noticed that the campground is directly off the interstate and highway bridge.
+A quick look on google maps or attention to the directions would have shown them the campground is directly off the interstate and highway bridge.
 Vehicles pass by day and night.
 Besides, this interstate is in the keys, and there’s no other route for traffic to take.

 “Management went fence happy.
 Every playground now has a fence.
 The large canal behind loop 300 got a fence.
 The pond by the dog run and volleyball court got a fence”